 The Milia normally disappears in a few weeks but treatments can be applied to more persistent outbreaks and patients are advised to see a dermatologist if the condition does not clear up.
 They use a range of minor procedures and medications to restore the skin to normal.

-De-roofing, or using a sterile needle to pick out the contents of the cyst, is a standard procedure along with laser ablation, which uses a small laser to destroy the cyst.
+De-roofing, or using a sterile needle to pick out the contents of the cyst, is a standard procedure.
 Diathermy, the use of electrically induced heat, is effective at clearing cysts.
 Experts also employ destruction curettage, which involves surgical scrapping and cauterization, and cryotherapy, which freezes the cyst.
 Demabrasion, to remove the top layers of the affected skin can also be considered.
 The procedures are fast, painless and are done as out-patient treatments.
 Medications, such as topical creams, and chemical peels can also be used.